Pikes Peak International Hill Climb: Motorcycle racing

+By 2012 when the course was fully paved the motorcycle record was promptly broken by Carlin Dunne riding a Ducati Multistrada, which was the first time a motorcycle recorded a time below 10 minutes.

+During the 2010s roadbiased sports motorcycles won the event, exploiting the now fully paved circuit.

+Motorcycle racing at the Pikes Peak International Hill Climb came to an abrupt end in 2019.
+On 30 June, four-time Pikes Peak International Hill Climb winner Carlin Dunne was killed in a crash.
+Riding a prototype Ducati Streetfighter V4 he crashed less than a quarter of a mile from the finish line.

-The death of motorcyclist Carlin Dunne during the 2019 race forced the organization to postpone all motorcycle racing at the event.
-This decision was reviewed following the 2021 running of the event, and motorcycle competition was subsequently discontinued.
+This accident caused the organisation to postpone all motorcycle racing at the event.
+This decision was reviewed following the 2021 running of the event, and motorcycle competition was subsequently discontinued alltogether.

+The fastest ever time on a motorcycle was set by Rennie Scaysbrook riding an Aprilia Tuono V4 at 9:44.963 during the 2019 event.

 Racing divisions

+The Pikes Peak International Hill Climb is known for its very diverse selection of machinery competing.
+Historically the race has been contested by a plethora of diverse and changing divisions of cars and motorcycles.
+These includes open-wheelers, sports cars, rally cars and even heavy trucks.

-The Pikes Peak International Hill climb currently consists of six divisions.
+Currently the race consists of six divisions:

 Unlimited

 Any vehicle is allowed in the Unlimited Division as long as it passes safety inspection and meets the PPIHC's general rules.
 The Unlimited Division features the most exotic vehicles, most of them built specifically for this race.
 These race cars have the best chance of setting a new overall race record.
 In 2018, Romain Dumas set a new record of 7 minutes 57.148 seconds in the all-electric Volkswagen I.D.
 R Pikes Peak, beating Sébastien Loeb's previous record by over 15 seconds.

 Time Attack 1

 A division for production based two- and four-wheel drive vehicles.
 Only closed cockpit four-wheeled vehicles are allowed to participate.